 My youngest son and I just spent two nights and three days exploring Pittsburgh, Pennsylvania as part of a #VisitPittsburgh press trip.
 The intention of the #KidsBurg trips was to show off some great places to visit with kids around Pittsburg.
 While the trip was sponsored, all opinions are our own.
 We did not even touch the surface of things to do in Pittsburgh with kids but this list of top ten things to do with kids in Pittsburgh should get you started on a very busy but entertaining itinerary.
 Growing up in a big city, all I could think about was how Pittsburgh had all the amenities of a big city, but a small city feeling.
 With multiple neighborhoods and restaurants to try, you won’t get bored or hungry as you and your family explore the great city of Pittsburgh.
 Here are our Top 10 Things To Do With Kids In Pittsburgh.
+Be sure to check out the Best Kid Friendly Restaurants in Pittsburgh too.

 10 Things To Do In Pittsburgh With Kids